 Let’s take an average (hypothetical) company to get a peek at how much it can cost to file expense reports.
 You can use the same math to get a rough cost for what your own company may be spending each year filing expense reports.

-For our company, let’s assume there are 100 employees.
-According to this report, on average 20% of employees will file expense reports.
+For our company, let’s assume there are 100 employees, and 20% of those employees will file expense reports.
 And each of those expense report filers will file 2 reports on average per month.
 So for our sample company that’s 20 employees who file expense reports.
 That works out to 480 expense reports filed per year.
 That same report also found that the average expense report costs $38.72 to file, if there are no mistakes made.
 But unfortunately 19% of expense reports have errors and take additional time to fix.

 All said and done, our example company is filing 480 expense reports in an average year, at a cost of $38.72/report for a grand total of $18,500.
 Remember, that’s just the cost of completing and filing the expense reports, if they’re all correct and on time.